shawnbandy/ReadME-Generator/assets/B.md

 <a name="CG"></a>
 ### ContributingGuidelines
-E
+F

 <a name="TI"></a>
 ### TestInstructions
-F
+G

 <a name="Q"></a>
 ### Questions
-Link to GitHub Profile: https://github.com/G
+Link to GitHub Profile: https://github.com/H

 How to contact me:
-Email: H
+Email: I